France at the FIFA World Cup: Semi-finals

+Final

 Most matches played

 Goalkeeper Hugo Lloris holds the FIFA World Cup record for most matches played by a goalkeeper.

 Goalkeeper Fabien Barthez also shares the FIFA World Cup record for most matches without conceding a goal, which he achieved ten times.
 The only other player to have reached that number is England's Peter Shilton.

 Top goalscorers

 Just Fontaine scored all his 13 World Cup goals in 1958, where France reached third place.
 This makes him record holder for most goals scored in a single FIFA World Cup.
 At the time, it also made him the most successful World Cup scorer of all time until the record was broken by West Germany's Gerd Müller in the World Cup final of 1974.